Welcome to Cox Chapel

-We offer two Communion services at 8:30 and 11 am on Sundays.
-Though different in style, both services engage in congregational singing and praying, hearing and reflecting on God’s Word in the scriptures and preaching, and celebrating God’s loving and transforming presence in the sacrament of the Lord’s Supper.
+We offer Communion at 8:30 am on Sundays.
+This service engages in congregational singing and praying, hearing and reflecting on God’s Word in the scriptures and preaching, and celebrating God’s loving and transforming presence in the sacrament of the Lord’s Supper.

 The 8:30 am service has the feel of family worship–friendly and intimate, the kind of place where people know your name.
 Worship really begins around 8:15 with singing hymns chosen by members of the congregation.
 At 8:30 announcements are made, songs, prayer and a sermon commences to prepare for the taking of Holy Communion.